 Entry into the Program

-Please see Academic Information for information regarding Tech Prep.
+Please see Non-Degree Programs for information regarding Tech Prep.

-Students will integrate classroom learning with an internship (BUS 199 - Internship / Cooperative Education ) at a supervised work site.
+Students will integrate classroom learning with an internship (BMT 199 - Internship / Cooperative Education ) at a supervised work site.
 Credits and grades are based on job hours worked, work performance, and completion of learning objectives specified in the learning contract.
-Learn more about Cooperative Education at SVC.

 Transferability of degrees is of major importance to students and to Skagit Valley College.
-Students who are interested in completing a degree and then transferring to a university should see an advisor to work out a specific plan.
-SVC works hard to build bridges with state four-year schools so that degree seeking students have choices to further their educational goals.
+Students who are interested in completing either or both of the ATA degrees and then transferring to a university should see an advisor to work out a specific plan.
+SVC works hard to build bridges with state four-year schools so that ATA degree students have choices to further their educational goals.
 Competitive admissions are available through many colleges including The Evergreen State College, City University and Western Washington University-Fairhaven College.
 These programs are competitive and students need to meet admission requirements at each school.
 Students are encouraged to contact each school for their current admission criteria and requirements.